puneetpahuja/cloJS/README.md

 We immediately see that any function that takes two numbers and returns a number can easily be composed with another function and number.
 This combination will return a number, which can again be composed with yet another function which only takes one number as a parameter.

-(Math-func2 (Math-func1 (Math-func1 n1 n2) n3))
+(Math-func1 (Math-func2 (Math-func2 n1 n2) n3))

 We just have to be careful that the right *number* of parameters are passed to the corresponding function.
 This is easy enough to do with straight-forward syntax.
-Math-func1 always takes two parameters, and Math-func2 takes one.
+Math-func1 always takes one parameter, and Math-func2 takes two.
 The + function takes two numbers, but the 'sqr' function takes only one.

 But what about functions that have different signatures?